 Day 1: Explore Hoi An Ancient Town, a UNESCO World Heritage site

 The main thing to do in Hoi An is of course to explore the ancient town.
 You’ll see why once you get there.
-The area is charming and beautifully lit by colorful silk lantern at night.
+The area is charming and beautifully lit by colorful silk lanterns at night.

 1. Visit the UNESCO World Heritage sites and go on lantern sightseeing in Hoi An Ancient Town

 First, get your ticket to the ancient town for 120,000VND (approx US$5).
 This ticket grants you admission to five of the sightseeing places in the ancient town.
-Some of the more popular ones are the Japanese Covered Bridge and Museum of History and Folklore.
+Some of the more popular ones are the Japanese Covered Bridge and the Museum of History and Folklore.

 Another thing I loved doing in the ancient town is go on lantern hunt – it’s not that hard to spot the lanterns since they’re practically everywhere, but I like finding ones that stood out to me.